ayivima/top100_third_party_python_imports/APPROACH.md

 # APPROACH

+100,000 repositories were accessed for python scripts, and their library imports were analysed.

 <h4>Approach To Accessing Python Files</h4>

 The github API was used for grabbing only python files in each repo for analysis.
 As opposed to cloning each repo locally, this approach cut down on bandwidth and the time to download and go through tons of repo files that were irrelevant to the cause - some repositories can be large.